netmackan/java-binrepo-proxy/README.md

 - No automagic reload of the keysmap.
 It is read on startup, any changes in it and you will have to restart the proxy
 - No option yet to configure the location of the key cache
 - No option yet to enable/disable fetching keys from a key server
-- No option yet to chose key server(s)
+- No option yet to choose key server(s)
 - Logging needs improvement
 - Information on why the artifact was refused not visible on the client side (in the future: the status string should say "Invalid signature for artifact URI", "No signature for artifact [URI] with digest 0x[DIGEST]" etc